Orihime Inoue: In Bleach

 Orihime joins the others when they deal with the Bount in anime-only episodes.
 Afterwards, arrancar begin to invade Karakura Town.
 During a battle with the Espada Yammy, the attack component of Orihime's Shun Shun Rikka is destroyed, making her not helping in the next battles.
 After sitting on the sidelines for the second arrancar invasion, Orihime has Tsubaki restored by Hachigen Ushōda, and Orihime goes to the Soul Society to train for the next attack.
 While traveling between the two realms, she meets Ulquiorra Cifer, who threatens to kill Ichigo and her friends, unless she agrees to go to Hueco Mundo.
 Orihime leaves and heads to Hueco Mundo.
-There, Orihime meets Sōsuke Aizen, a former Soul Reaper and current leader of the Arrancar.
+There, Orihime meets Sousuke Aizen, a former Soul Reaper and current leader of the Arrancar.
 Aizen explains that he intends to use Orihime's Shun Shun Rikka to restore the Hōgyoku (崩玉), though she decides to use her powers to destroy the Orb instead.
 Before she can act on her plans, Ichigo and a group of others arrive in Hueco Mundo to save her.
 When Ichigo is defeated while facing Ulquiorra, Grimmjow Jeagerjaques, wanting to battle Ichigo at full strength, frees Orihime from her confinements so that she can heal him.
 Ichigo battles with Grimmjow and ultimately claims victory.
 They are then attacked by Nnoitora Jiruga, but after Nnoitora's death at the hands of Kenpachi, Orihime is captured once again.
 Ichigo rushes to her location, and engages Ulquiorra in battle, but is once again defeated.
 During the aftermath, she discovers that Ichigo is transformed into a new hollow and he mortally hurts Ulquiorra.
 Ulquiorra starts to turn into ashes as he asks Orihime if she is afraid of him.
 Orihime, after saying that he is not frightening, tries to reach his hand but Ulquiorra finally disappears.
 As Ichigo returns to the world of the living, Orihime remains behind to heal Uryū.

-After Aizen's arrest, Orihime spends her normal life, until Uryū is attacked by a human with supernatural powers.
+After Aizen's defeat, Orihime spends her normal life, until Uryū is attacked by a human with supernatural powers.
 It turns out that Tsukishima attacked Uryū, and his subordinate Shishigawara, and Tsukishima stabs her with his Fullbring before leaving.
 Later, it is revealed that Tsukishima's power has altered her memories.
 Later, Orihime and her friends went to Hueco Mundo to fight off the Wandenreich, a group of Quincys seeking to destroy the Soul Society led by their leader Yhwach.
 Orihime and the others fight them off and liberate Hueco Mundo from one of the Wandenreich's high-ranked officers Quilge Opie.
 Later, Ichigo finds out that the Wandenreich are attacking the Soul Society.
 When Ichigo gets overwhelmed, Orihime saves him.
-Ten years after the war, Orihime marries Ichigo and has a son, Kazui.
+Ten years after the war, Orihime marries Ichigo and has a son, Kazui Kurosaki.